 Configure USB redirection

-USB devices are shared between Citrix Receiver and the Linux VDA desktop.
+USB devices are shared between Citrix Workspace app and the Linux VDA desktop.
 When a USB device is redirected to the desktop, the user can use the USB device as if it were locally connected.

 USB redirection includes three main areas of functionality:

 - Open-source project implementation (VHCI)

 - USB service

 This portion of the USB redirection feature develops a general USB device sharing system over an IP network.
 It consists of a Linux kernel driver and some user mode libraries that allow you to communicate with the kernel driver to get all the USB data.
 In the Linux VDA implementation, Citrix reuses the kernel driver of VHCI.
 However, all the USB data transfers between the Linux VDA and Citrix Workspace app are encapsulated in the Citrix ICA protocol package.

 The VHCI service is an open-source service provided by Citrix to communicate with the VHCI kernel module.
 This service works as a gateway between VHCI and the Citrix USB service.

 The USB service represents a Citrix module that manages all the virtualization and data transfers on the USB device.

 How USB redirection works